Learning a Fourier Transform for Linear Relative Positional Encodings in Transformers: EXPERIMENTS

 \subsection{Molecular property prediction}

-We further evaluate our \FLT~model on the molecular property prediction task to show its capability to handle 3D input data and complicated (non-Toeplitz) RPE-masks.
+As highlighted in previous discussions, \FLT~broadens the scope of RPE-enhanced efficient Transformers and can be applied to geometric data embedded in high-dimensional Euclidean spaces.
+To validate this claim, in this subsection, we further evaluate our \FLT~model on the molecular property prediction task to show its capability to handle 3D input data and complicated (non-Toeplitz) RPE masks.
 To the best of our knowledge, in this scenario, \FLT~is the \textit{first} Transformer providing RPE-enhanced scalable attention that enjoys \textit{linear} complexity with respect to the number of input tokens.

 We use a publicly-available large-scale electrocatalysts dataset - the Open Catalyst 2020 (OC20) dataset and focus on the IS2RE task which requires to predict the energy of the relaxed structure given the initial structure of solid catalysts with adsorbate molecules \cite{ocp_dataset}.